tuxalin/vegetation-shader/README.md

 Or in the vertex colors (red channel is the branch weight, green channel is the branch phase):
 ![vertex-data](screenshots/vertex_data.png)

 NOTE.
-The branch weight is inverted, i.e. 1.0 weight for trunk.
+In the above case the branch weight is inverted, i.e. 1.0 weight for trunk.

 The global wind settings can be controled in the WindSettings material collection.